box-project/box/doc/configuration.md

 ## Output (`output`)

-The output (`string`) setting specifies the file name and path of the newly built PHAR.
+The output (`string`|`null`) setting specifies the file name and path of the newly built PHAR.
 If the value of the setting is not an absolute path, the path will be relative to the base path.

-If not provided, the default value used will based on the [`main`][main].
+If not provided or set to `null`, the default value used will based on the [`main`][main].
 For example if the main file is `bin/acme.php` or `bin/acme` then the output will be `bin/acme.phar`.

 ## Permissions (`chmod`)